xmos/fwk_io/doc/uart/uart_tx.rst

       uart_tx(&uart, tx_data[i]);
    }

 UART Tx Usage ISR/Buffered
 ==========================

-The following code snippet demonstrates the basic usage of an UART Tx device used in ISR/Buffered mode:
+The following code snippet demonstrates the usage of an UART Tx device used in ISR/Buffered mode:

 .. code-block:: c